nicklafferty/craftycody/content/crafts/diy-jewelry-holder.md

 Now it's time to add the keyhole fasteners.
 I placed one near the top of the triangle and the second one directly under it on the base.

 ### Step 7:

+The last building step is adding the cup hooks along the bottom.